Welcome to the Edible Forest Garden !

 - Urban agroforestry :

 Urban agroforestry is inspired by the traditional practice in rural areas.
 The benefits of agroforestry in the countryside are explored in the urban context.
-Urban agroforestry is complex and needs more research on the eco-social relations and environmental benefits.
-The aim is to bring agreocological principals into the city and reduce consumption of public spaces or any vacant spaces.
+It is an experimental research and community project to explore and promote the benefits of permaculture in the city.

 - The Edible Climate Forest in Zuglo :

-This is a public edible forest garden based on community sharing and self-management.
+This is a public edible forest garden with a management based on participation, community sharing and self-management.
 The land is provided by the 14th district of Budapest, Zuglo.
-It is initiated through a PhD research project in landscape architecture about urban agroforestry by Paloma de Linares.
+It was initiated through a PhD by Paloma de Linares.
+Tools, plants and materials are exchanged with the university of SZIE through a PhD research on Urban Agroforestry in Landscape Architecture.
+Through research, specific trees were chosen for different purposes.
+The planting model followed the Permaculture Guild systems.